 Beyond the encrypt phase

-FileCreateof the same filename (README.txt,HOW_TO_DECRYPT.html, etc.) across many directories in the same minute is the lazy regex that catches most of them.
+Ransom-note delivery.
+Every modern family drops a note in every encrypted directory.
+README.txt, HOW_TO_DECRYPT.html, restore-my-files.txt, family-specific names.
+A FileCreate of the same filename across many parent directories in the same minute is the lazy regex that catches the vast majority of them.

-What the journal won't tell you
+What the journal will not tell you

 For the broader response playbook, CISA's #StopRansomware guide is the authoritative reference.